Ronald A. Sherman, MD; Board Chair; Irvine, CA

 Randall Sullivan, RN; previous Board Member & Secretary; Long Beach, CA; 2003-2014

 Ms. Sullivan served many years as a nurse, and as a wound care specialist.
 Her experience included patient education, nursing education, and wound care research.
 She served on the Executive Committee and chaired the Education Committee as a founding member of the BTER Foundation’s Board of Directors.
 Ms. Sullivan passed away in 2014.
+A memorial fund has been established in her memory.
+You may honor her memory by contributing to the Randall Sullivan Memorial Fund for Biotherapy Education.

 Pamela Mitchell, Patient Advocate; previous Board Member; Akron, OH; 2003-2010

 “I know that maggot therapy works because maggots not only saved my feet from amputation, they saved my life.
 I remember how hard it was for me to find information and treatment with maggots.
 I am excited about being on the Board of Directors of the BTER Foundation — helping others to learn about, and have access to ALL their options.”
 Ms. Mitchell served as a founding member of the BTER Foundation’s Board of Directors.
 She passed away in 2010.
+A memorial fund has been established in her memory.
+You may honor her memory by contributing to the Pamela Mitchell Memorial Fund for Patient Care and Advocacy.

 Donna Beales, MLIS; prior Board Member; Lowell, MA, 2014-2016